-We will go over a few, but for example look at this article at WikiHow.
-Here are the things they recommend players to do:
+We will go over a few, for more detailed information read this article at WikiHow.
+Here is a summary of recommendations for players:

 - “Test the payout of your machine” – that’s simply bulls**t.
 Even you if you spent the last 10 years playing slots in Vegas, you cannot make a few spins and understand if it’s loose or not.
 Each machine has a different variance and settings.
 In reality, you need to make 10,000 spins to be able to analyze the RTP.

 - “Play multiple machines at once” – not true or false.
 That’s something that varies between casinos and cannot be verified.

 - “Don’t play multiple pay-line slots” – false.
 There are plenty multiple line slots that offer much higher returns.
 Maybe it was true 30 years ago when multiple line slots just entered the market but it’s not correct now.

 - “Gamble in casinos” – true.
 It’s better to play in casinos and not in airports, for example.

 Old Slots vs New Slots

-The theory is that old slots tend to be more loose than the new ones.
-The reason behind this rule is simple: most of the players that visit the “New Slots” section of the casino are the regular players, the loyal customers that are checking the new game.
-The casinos are aware of that.
-They know that new slots is what the regular players are looking for and it’s very unlikely for them to abandon the casino after few bad sessions on the “exiting- one of the kind- special-new” slot machine and take advantage of that.
+The theory is that old slots tend to be more.
+The reason behind this rule is simple: most players that visit the “New Slots” section of the casino are regular players.
+Mostly loyal customers are checking out the new games and the casinos are aware of that.
+They know that new slots are what the regular players are looking for and it’s very unlikely for them to abandon the casino after few bad sessions on the “exciting/special/new”.

 Boring is Good